kaiserkiwi/nova-queue-management/README.md

 php artisan migrate
 ```

 Add instance of class `Kaiserkiwi\NovaQueueManagement\Tool` to your `App\Providers\NovaServiceProvider::tools()` method to display the jobs within your Nova resources.
+**If you come from den1n/nova-queues you have to remove the previous reference.**

 ```php
 /**